 qqline(means)

-Indeed, the distributions of means look like Normal according to the QQ-plot.
-Let’s see the histogram of the means, and let’s also show a histogram of one of the individual data sets to see that it indeed looked like uniform (and is far from Normal!).
+Indeed, the distribution of the means looks like Normal according to the QQ-plot.
+Let’s see the histogram of the means, and let’s also show a histogram of one of the individual data sets to see that the individual data sets indeed looked like uniform and are far from being Normally distributed!

 par(mfrow = c(1,2))